stephdotnet/ocr-receipt/README.md

 ## Installation

-Prerequisite:
+**Prerequisite:**

 - Docker needs to be installed on your machine

 ### Option 1a : Run in github codespace (auto)

-This app is codespace ready (thanks to the .devcontainer/devcontainer.json file).
-It will automatically setup the codespace and forward the app to the port 80.
+This app is codespace ready (thanks to the `.devcontainer/devcontainer.json` file).
+It will automatically setup the codespace and forward the app to the port `80`.
 If it doesn't you still can run the make commande manually (see option 1b)

 ### Option 1b : Run in github codespace (manual)